laravel/forge-docs/1.0/servers/types.md

 - PHP
 - Supervisor

+### MeiliSearch Servers

+MeiliSearch servers only [MeiliSearch](https://meilisearch.com).
+They are intended to be connected to another server, and communicate via a [private network](./../resources/network.md#server-network).

+A MeiliSearch server will only display and manage one Site resource.
+You cannot create or delete other sites on this server.

 ### Load Balancers

 Load balancers are meant to distribute incoming web traffic across your servers.
 To do so, load balances use Nginx as a "reverse proxy" to evenly distribute the incoming traffic.
 Therefore, load balancers are only provisioned with Nginx.